American Express® Gold Card review

 The Amex Gold is perhaps the best all-rounder of the American Express premium travel cards, considering its travel credits and upgraded rewards on everyday categories.
 But there are other options if it doesn’t line up with your spending.

-The American Express® Green Card offers slightly downgraded 3X points in restaurants, but it could be a better pick if you prefer its cheaper $150 annual fee and 3X points on transit and tolls over the Gold card’s 4X U.S. supermarket rewards.
+The American Express® Green Card offers slightly downgraded 3X points at restaurants, but it could be a better pick if you prefer its cheaper $150 annual fee and 3X points on transit and tolls over the Gold card’s 4X U.S. supermarket rewards.
+Luckily, the Amex Green Card (and Platinum Card) also carry the same complimentary Uber Eats Pass 12-month membership.

 However, the American Express Platinum card could be a better choice if its luxury benefits and top-tier 5X points on eligible travel and hotels would be more lucrative for you.
 Just make sure your spending will make the $550 annual fee worth it first.